WoongDemianPark/unify-emotion-datasets/README.md

 8. He was out of breath and trembling with fright
 9. Inside the house the racket was fearful.
 10. He was afraid to go to sleep himself.
+11. I can hear them clucking!
+12. He began to walk frightfully lame
+13. How they terrified the poor duckling!
+14. Sleep was still in his eyes, but yet he crowed out
+15. I was frightened, to be sure
+16. The poor little elf was very much frightened
+17. Driven by fear and horror, she flew homeward
+18. He was of opinion that he had nothing to fear
+19. The rats are eating her up alive!
+20. There arose a very terrible storm

 ## surprise
 1. This is very peculiar